kigster/arli/README.md

 There are two main categories of libraries you will be installing:

  1. One of the officially registered in the [Arduino official library database](http://downloads.arduino.cc/libraries/library_index.json.gz), which is a giant gzipped JSON file.
-Arli will download and cache this file locally.
+Arli will download and cache this file locally, and use it to find libraries.

  2. Using the `:url` field that links to either a remote ZIP file, or a Github Repo.

+> When using the public database, which at the time of this writing contains 1220 unique libraries, spanning 4019 separate versions. when the remote file's size changes, will Arli automatically detects that by issuing a `HEAD` HTTP request, and after comparing the size to the locally cached version, it might decide to re-download it.
+>
+> Note that this functionality is provided by the "sister" Ruby gem called [`arduino-library`](https://github.com/kigster/arduino-library), which essentially provides most of the underlying library-specific functionality.

 #### Installing from the Database

 You can specify libraries by providing just the `name:` (and posibly `version`) — the name must match exactly a library in the Arduino standard

-You can provide the following fields in the Arilfile if you want the library to be found in the Arduino Library database:
+You can provide the following fields in the `Arilfile` if you want the library to be found in the Arduino Library database:

  * `name` should be the exact match.
 Use double quotes if the name contains spaces.
  * `version` can be used together with the `name` to specify a particular version.
 When `name` is provided without `version`, the latest version is used.